stungeye/East-Oriented-Game-of-Life/README.md

 Next I TDD'd the ConwayAliveRules and ConwayDeadRules classes.
 In Jake's implementation the rules were in rules classes but they also exists in `Board#find_live_cell_neighors` and `Board#find_dead_cell_neighbors`.
 Now that the rules are tested separately, testing the `Board#next_generation` (called `Board#time_passes` in Jake's implementation) need only verify that the rules are applied, but need not recheck their actual expected effects.

+After implementing rules application it looks like the Game class isn't needed.
+It currently only delegates (either explicitly or via Forwardable) to the board.
+I'll refactor it away.
+I'm also going to refactor the Rules classes such that `#apply` becomes a class method to which the board, cell and number of neighbour is passed.
+No need to instantiate these rules.
+I'll have to use a class double for testing them now.
+Once that refactor is complete these rules could be passed into the board on initialization.
+And then `Board#apply_rules` would only need to take a new Board as an argument.
+Finally, I'll write an integrate spec to ensure that the conway rule set works with the Board as expected.

 # (UN)LICENSE

 This is free and unencumbered software released into the public domain.
 See UNLICENSE for details.